-Diane Masket of Ladera, a student-athlete at Menlo-Atherton High School, and Benjamin Hadrovic of Menlo Park, a student-athlete at St. Francis High School, are winners of the 2010 Chris Zider Scholarships.
+Brian Moran of Portola Valley, a student-athlete at Sacred Heart Prep, and Abigail Thornburg of Menlo Park, student-athlete at Castilleja School, are winners of the 2009 Chris Zider Scholarships.

-Each receives a $15,000 scholarship that can be used during the next six years for college, private high school tuition, or for educated-related expenses, such as taking a summer course on a college campus.
+Each receives a $15,000 scholarship that can be used for college, private high school tuition, or for other education-related expenses, such as taking a summer course on a college campus, during the next six years.

-The winners were selected from the nine finalists.
-The seven other finalists are:
+The winners were selected from 10 finalists.
+The eight other finalists are: